My Gear Inventory

 So, I've decided to do an Inventory of My Gear.
 Everything I currently own, what I love about it and the story of why I got it.
 Some was because of friend referrals, others pure luck!
 Save money with the lessons I've learned and share your experiences as well...
 I'm always looking for ways to improve.

-NOTE: While some of the links below are affiliate links, I only recommend gear that I have owned and like.
+NOTE: While some of the links below are affiliate links, I only recommend gear that I have owned and love or have a good friend who owns and loves.

 Your First Purchase - Okay to buy cheap but $30-45 will last you for years.